 Japan generated roughly 4.88 tons of plastic waste in 2016.
 Japan has more than 18,000 miles of coastline.
 Some point out that Japan’s obsession with hygiene causes many foods to be wrapped, rewrapped, and bagged in multiple layers of plastic.
 The Japanese government now has the goal of reducing plastic use by 25% by 2030.

 Pakistan generated about 6.41 million tons of plastic waste in 2010, making it the sixth-largest producer of plastic waste, but fell to 16th in 2016 with a total of 2.73 million tons.
-Pakistan is also the sixth-largest country in the world.
+Pakistan is also the fifth most populated country in the world (as of 2022).
 Pakistan is estimated to use about 55 million plastic bags annually.
 In August 2019, the Plastic-Bag Free Initiative was implemented to ban the manufacturing, sale, and purchase of plastic bags.

 Russia's production rose from about 5.84 million tons of plastic waste in 2010 to nearly 8.47 million tons in 2016, making it one of the few countries whose production of plastic waste is increasing rather than decreasing.
 According to a report, up to 36.3 pieces of microplastic are found per kilogram of dry sediment in the Baltic Sea beaches in the Kaliningrad region.
 Local and volunteer-led efforts have started in Russia to help combat plastic pollution, but these efforts need to be scaled larger to be effective due to Russia’s size and population.